jennisun/APCSFinalProject/README.md

 Xiaoshen: Added health to zombies, so that they take damage from peas and shrooms, made peas and shrooms die after they hit zombies, and made zombies die when they run out of health.
 Need to figure out how to remove dead zombies from Arraylist without breaking loop, implement plant health, get zombies to eat plants, and get zombies to pause a little when hit. <br>

 #### 5/30 <br>
 Jennifer: Fixed killing zombies and added health bar for zombies to make sure code is working.
 Added health for plants and modified Pea and Shroom to add more methods.
-Started writing falling coronavirus.
+Started writing falling coronavirus. <br>

 #### 6/1 <br>
 Jennifer: Added germ icons and temporary background.
-Wrote germ class and implemented germ counter to go up every time player clicks on falling germs.
+Wrote germ class and implemented germ counter to go up every time player clicks on falling germs. <br>

 #### 6/2 <br>
 Jennifer: Fixed accuracy of detection for falling germs and glitch that made peas disappear prematurely.
-Made germ counter update and only spawn new zombies only if player can afford it (no negative germs)
+Made germ counter update and only spawn new zombies only if player can afford it (no negative germs). <br>

+#### 6/3 <br>
+Jennifer: Imported new font and wrote basic structure for menu page and level one.
+Added level one button and zombiehand.png to menu page, and fixed bugs that occured from switching between pages. <br>